 COVID-19 Self Screening

-- This program begins on Monday, Sept.
-14, 2020 and will be conducted through the academic year, or until public health officials advise us this is no longer required.
+This program will be conducted through the academic year, or until public health officials advise us this is no longer required.

-- All currently enrolled students living on and off-campus using campus facilities and enrolled in face-to-face classes are required to participate.
+- All currently enrolled students living on campus and off-campus students accessing campus for any reason (in-person classes, work, services, etc).
 This includes university employees who are enrolled academically for fall 2020.

 - All students living off campus who do not plan to come to campus during fall term are strongly encouraged to participate to monitor their personal health and wellbeing.